Security policy settings

 SecureICA does not perform authentication or check data integrity.
 To provide end-to-end encryption for your site, use SecureICA with TLS encryption.

 SecureICA does not use FIPS-compliant algorithms.
-If this is an issue, configure the server and Citrix Receivers to avoid using SecureICA.
+If this setting is an issue, configure the server and Citrix Receivers to avoid using SecureICA.

 SecureICA uses the RC5 block cipher as described in RFC 2040 for confidentiality.
 The block size is 64 bits (a multiple of 32-bit word units).
 The key length is 128 bits.
 The number of rounds is 12.